Nault/docs/_posts/2020-12-02-advanced-features.md

 * version
 * work_generate

-To send and receive transactions you need to allow the "work_generate" command with any either of:
+To send and receive transactions you need to generate work.
+Either set the PoW source in the wallet settings to CPU or GPU, or if using server PoW, you can must allow the "work_generate" command with any either of:
 * Use the node itself by setting enable_control = true in the config-rpc.toml (and enable opencl in the config-node.toml if you have a GPU)
 * Use a work server by adding one or several work_peers in the config-node.toml (currently require a code change in Nault to pass "use_peers" as a parameter for the work_generate command)
 * Use a proxy server like [NanoRPCProxy](https://github.com/Joohansson/NanoRPCProxy) that has support for both dpow and bpow as a middleman